jolie/db_connector/README.md

 * **port** The port where the user would be connect
 * **username** Username to log into the database
 * **password** Password to log into the database
 For the creation of services for the database, the user must first start the server and then the client.
-Then, the folder of services for the database are created.
+Then, the folder of service for the database are created.
 ### 3.1 How to create a service for database
 **STEP 1**